-In this article we will see curiosities about cigarettes and tobacco in Japan.
-We will see a little about the customs and culture that Japanese people have of smoking cigarettes.
-We will also see some words and related vocabulary in Japanese.
+In this article, we will look at facts about cigarettes and tobacco in Japan and some labels for smokers.
+We will see a little about the customs and culture that the Japanese have of smoking cigarettes, and also some words and related vocabulary in Japanese.

-Cigarettes or tobacco are part of the lives of a large number of Japanese people, and some must imagine that Japan has its strange rules and customs in relation to cigarettes.
+Cigarette or tobacco is part of the life of a large number of Japanese, and some may imagine that Japan has its strange rules and customs regarding cigarettes.
 In the Japanese language, the cigarette is called tabako [たばこ].

 The History of Smoking in Japan

-Why are we going to talk about tobacco?
-Japan is a country with many smokers, it has even been called a smokers' paradise.
-More than 25% of the Japanese population smoked, only that number has dropped below 20% thanks to the government's incentive.
+Why do we talk about tobacco?
+Japan is a country with many smokers, it was even called a smoker's paradise.
+More than 25% of the Japanese population smoked, only that number has been decreasing to below 20% thanks to government encouragement.

-In the past Shogun suggested that when smoking a tobacco offered by a host, you should not smoke until the host has entered the room.
-When the host offers the cigarette you can say, "After you", just like you do at the tea ceremony.
+In the past the Shogun has suggested that when smoking a tobacco offered by a host, you should not smoke until the host has entered the room.
+When the host offers the cigarette you can say, “After you”, just like in the tea ceremony.
 In Japan the host can offer a pipe, remember to show humility and thanks.

 The Japanese Government was the only tobacco company in Japan until 1985.
-Even today the Japanese Government manufactures more than 60% of cigarettes in Japan and has several Asian brands.
+Even today the Japanese Government manufactures over 60% of cigarettes in Japan and owns several Asian brands.